samdutton/transcripter/README.md

 This widget is [no longer supported](https://translate.google.com/intl/en/about/website) and the language selection popup is not laid out responsively.

-Probably best to remove unless the layout can be hacked (others have tried!)
+Probably best to remove unless the layout can be fixed (others have tried!)

 ---